jillxoreilly/StatsCourseBook/_build/html/_sources/CLT_intro.md

 all men, but how much would my estimate change if I had randomly selected 10 different men for my sample?

-We start by looking at the unusual case in which the population of parent distribution is available to us.
+We start by looking at the unusual case in which the population or parent distribution is available to us.
 We will simulate the process of drawing many samples of size n from a parent distribution, and taking the mean of each sample.
 The distribution of these means, known as the <b>sampling distribution of